 Review The Risk

-As the HR manager, you will need to lead health and safety briefings.
+As the HR manager, you must lead health and safety briefings.
 These briefings are vital as they are designed to prevent injury in the workplace.
-However, if a severe injury has occurred, there is a risk that hasn’t been identified.
+However, if a severe injury has occurred, a risk hasn’t been identified.

-Therefore, you need to take this new risk into account.
-You should then add this hazard to your next set of briefings to ensure that the incident does not happen again.
+Therefore, you need to consider this new risk.
+You should add this hazard to your following briefings to ensure the incident does not happen again.

 Back To Work Meeting